redis/redis-doc/topics/cluster-spec.md

 * All queries about non-existing keys in A are processed by "B", because "A" will redirect clients to "B".

 This way we no longer create new keys in "A".
-In the meantime, a special program called `redis-cli` used during reshardings and Redis Cluster configuration will migrate existing keys in hash slot 8 from A to B.
+In the meantime, `redis-cli` used during reshardings and Redis Cluster configuration will migrate existing keys in hash slot 8 from A to B.
 This is performed using the following command: